 Does this scenario sound familiar?
 One doctor prescribes medication for one problem or condition.
 Then, a second doctor or specialist decides you need a different medication for another problem.
 Before you blink, you find yourself taking more medication than you ever thought possible.
 You wonder if any of them interact with the others, but how are you to know?
 You trust your providers, but what if one prescribes one medication, while another addresses a separate issue, and now the two medications are fighting against each other?

 Wouldn’t it be great if there was one place you or your loved one could go to sort out your medications?

 You’ll be glad to know that, at AgeWell Medical Associates, we provide much needed medication review visits at our office.
 During such a visit, you or your loved one can bring in all your current medications.
-We will go through your medication one-by-one and determine if your current dosage is correct.
-We will also look at whether or not these medications interact negatively with each other.
+We will go through your medications one-by-one and determine if your current dosage is correct.
+We will also look at whether these medications interact negatively with each other.